Long read

 Experimentation is Key: Weights can vary significantly in their visual impact depending on the complexity of the prompt and the intricacies of the generation model.
 It’s recommended to start with modest weight adjustments and progressively experiment to see the resulting changes in your generated artwork or text.

 By following these steps and understanding the components, anyone can engineer prompts that produce bespoke, high-quality images or narratives using Stable Diffusion.
-Remember, skillful prompt engineering involves not just the content, but also the strategic use of weights to achieve the desired outcome.
+Skillful prompt engineering pairs the content with weights that steer the outcome.

 First published on Medium.
 Rewritten for this site.